RaihanOcean/lazycommit/README.md

 For large commits that exceed API token limits, lazycommit automatically:

-1. **Detects large/many-file diffs** and switches to a scalable flow
+1. **Detects large/many-file diffs** and switches to enhanced analysis mode
-2. **Groups files** by conventional type/scope; if only one large bucket remains, **auto-splits by second-level directory** (e.g., `app/api/<group>/...`)
-3. **Generates messages per group** using compact `git diff --cached --numstat` summaries (not full diffs)
+2. **Creates compact summaries** using `git diff --cached --numstat` to capture all changes efficiently
-4. **Commits sequentially** per group with clear, conventional messages
-5. When a single commit is requested, **uses compact summaries** to generate conventional messages efficiently
+3. **Includes context snippets** from the most changed files to provide semantic context
+4. **Generates a single commit message** that accurately reflects all changes without hitting API limits
+5. **Smart truncation** preserves sentence structure and meaning when messages approach length limits
+6. **Enhanced prompts** provide better context for AI to generate complete, professional commit messages

-This ensures you can commit large changes (like new features, refactoring, or initial project setup) without hitting API limits, while keeping a clean history.
+This ensures you can commit large changes (like new features, refactoring, or initial project setup) without hitting API limits, while maintaining accuracy, relevance, and high-quality commit messages.

 ## Troubleshooting